Cutting toxic people out of your life.

 They are insecure they try and make you feel bad, they have a problem with you, yet you don’t have a problem with them, you try time and time again to help them, and all that happens is you lose a little more of who you are each and every time.

 They subtlety manipulate you, they are jealous of you.
 They don’t like that you can change develop and grow, people come to your life for a reason, a season and a lifetime, you need to learn what people have entered your life for.
-You have to recognize when the season that person entered your life for is over.
+You have to recognise when the season that person entered your life for is over.

 In order for you to not sink, in order for your career, your personal life your everything to not go under, you need to remove toxic people, if you have gone under, you need to remove toxic people and build yourself right back up.

-If you’re not growing with someone, your dying with them, loyalty is not worth it when they are not loyal to you and all they do is sink you further into depths of despair.
+If you’re not growing with someone, your dying with them, loyalty is not worth it when they are not loyal to you, and all they do is sink you further into depths of despair.

 When you’ve been overused and over abused that loyalty needs an expiration date.